20urc3/Talks/Articles/LIB_HARNESS_GUIDE/README.md

 # Intro
-Every fuzzing enthusiast dream is a program that takes a file as arguments, have a deep coverage and a fast speed execution.
+Every security researcher/fuzzer enthusiast's dream is a program that takes a file as arguments, have a deep coverage and a fast speed execution.
 Unfortunately in the real world only few targets correspond to this description, allowing not to dumb fuzz them (and you should not!
 See [this](https://github.com/AFLplusplus/AFLplusplus/blob/stable/instrumentation/README.persistent_mode.md))

 Most target are not fuzzable as such and requires you, the researcher, to do some heavy lifting before it is possible to efficiently fuzzing it.
 In this article we are going to cover *how to fuzz a library*.
 From **getting started** to **persistent mode**.
 We will focus on [Freetype](http://freetype.org/) a software library that is used by all kinds of applications to access the contents of font files.